 If you are thinking of using cloth diapers, you are headed in the right direction.

-Cloth diapers are just the opposite of the disposable ones–cheaper, reusable, environmentally friendly (over 27 billion disposable diapers end up in landfill each year), and chemical-free.
+Cloth diapers are just the opposite of the disposable ones–cheaper, reusable, environmentally friendly (over 27 billion disposable diapers end up in landfills each year), and chemical-free.

 If you are a new parent (congratulations!) or soon will be (best wishes!), you must know that babies poopoo and peepee a lot.
 A baby uses a shockingly large number of diapers by the time they are potty trained.